IMPORTANT SAFETY INFORMATION

 - Infections.
 BLINCYTO® may cause life-threatening infections that may lead to death.
 Tell your health care provider right away in case you develop any signs or symptoms of an infection.

 - Low white blood cell counts (neutropenia).
 Neutropenia is common with BLINCYTO® treatment and may sometimes be life-threatening.
 Low white blood cell counts can increase your risk of infection.
 Your health care provider will do blood tests to check your white blood cell counts during treatment with BLINCYTO®.
 Tell your health care provider right away if you get a fever.

-- Abnormal liver blood tests.
+- Abnormal liver blood test.
 Your health care provider will do blood tests to check your liver before you start BLINCYTO® and during treatment with BLINCYTO®.

 - Inflammation of the pancreas (pancreatitis).
 Pancreatitis may happen in patients treated with BLINCYTO® and corticosteroids.
 It may be severe and lead to death.
 Tell your health care provider right away if you have severe abdominal pain that does not go away.
 The pain may happen with or without nausea and vomiting.